 The Interchange, renamed in August of 2014 to honor former Chicago Mayor Jane Byrne, is just west of Chicago’s growing central business district; it provides vehicles with links to the Dan Ryan Expressway (I-90/94) to the south, the Kennedy Expressway to the north (I-90/94), the Eisenhower Expressway (I-290) to the west, and eastbound Congress Parkway leading to downtown.

 Managed by the Illinois Department of Transportation (IDOT), the Interchange project is cited in IDOT’s FY 2017-2022 Proposed Highway Improvement Program document.
 Planning for the project was initiated in May 2012 and completed in September, 2013.
 The project is now in Phase III, the construction phase, and a tremendous amount of work has been completed, as noted by the images on this page.

-Over the past two years, these projects have been completed or are nearing completion:
+Since 2016, these projects have been completed or are underway:

 - Morgan Street Bridge: In October of 2014, the Morgan Street bridge spanning the Eisenhower Expressway was reopened to traffic following more than a year of construction.
 The rebuilt bridge includes new sidewalks, dedicated bike lanes, modernized traffic signals and enhanced lighting.

 - Harrison Street Bridge: After more than two-years of work, the Harrison Street bridge spanning the Dan Ryan Expressway was opened to vehicle and pedestrians in April of 2016.
 The bridge spans between Des Plaines and Halsted streets; improvements include one lane of traffic in each direction, improved sidewalks and a bike lane.